webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The SHUTDOWN Chunk starts a graceful shutdown of the SCTP assocation.
+The SHUTDOWN Chunk starts a graceful shutdown of the SCTP association.
 Each agent informs the remote the last TSN it sent.
 This ensures
 that no packets are lost.
 WebRTC doesn't do a graceful shutdown of
-the SCTP assocation.
+the SCTP association.
 You need to tear down each data channel yourself
 to handle it gracefully.

 `Cumulative TSN ACK` is the last TSN that was sent.
 Each side knows